Last Updated on February 22, 2024 by Lori Walker

-A clean glass oven is a beautiful sight in any kitchen.
-Today, I’ll share my firsthand experience on how to clean a glass oven without baking soda.
+A spotless glass oven adds beauty to any kitchen.
+In this article, I’ll be sharing my personal tips on cleaning a glass oven without using baking soda.

 With simple yet effective techniques, you’ll soon have a clear view of your culinary creations.
 Read on.

 Complete Guide On Cleaning A Glass Oven Without Baking Soda

 - Microfiber cloth or sponge

 - Spray bottle

 2. Create a vinegar-based cleaning solution:

 - In a spray bottle, combine equal parts vinegar and water.
 Vinegar is a natural cleanser with acidic properties that help dissolve grease and grime on oven glass.

 - Ensure the oven is turned off and cool before starting the cleaning process.
 Remove any large food debris or loose particles from the glass.